 |Laser therapy is a common treatment for retinal tears.

-Depending on your retinal damage, your eye healthcare provider may use one or more procedures to treat the problem.
-Some treatments can be done in your eye healthcare provider’s office.
+Depending on your retinal damage, your eye care provider may use 1 or more procedures to treat the problem.
+Some treatments can be done in your eye care provider’s office.
 Others need surgery in a hospital or surgery center.
-In some cases, emergency treatment may be necessary to save your eyesight.
+In some cases, emergency care may be needed to save your eyesight.

 Sealing a tear

 Tears are treated to prevent fluid from leaking beneath the retina and causing a detachment.
 Treatments include:

 Laser therapy.
 The eye may be numbed.
 Then a laser beam is directed into the eye.
 This makes small scars that seal the area around the tear.